 We live in Ag Zone 7b at the base of the Appalachian Mountains in Greenville, SC.
 This area is not exactly known as the citrus capital of the world.

-As such, each fall and winter day when the temperatures drop below the mid-30s, we roll our large citrus pots into one side of our garage or into our dining room.
+As such, each fall and winter day when the temperatures drop below the mid-30s, we roll our large citrus pots into our garage with a specialized pot moving device.
 During the rest of the year (or on days when temps are 40+ degrees), the plants are outside.

 Of all the citrus varieties we grow, the one that always gets the most attention from guests is indisputably our Buddha’s hand citron.
 “What is that thing?”
 “What do you do with it?”
 “Do they bite?”

-About Buddha’s Hand Citron
+About Buddha’s hand citron

-Scientists believe that all modern citrus varieties and cultivars came from four original citrus fruits (mandarin, papeda, pomelo, and citron) which were growing wild in southeast Asia long before humans said “these are good, we should domesticate and breed them.”
+Scientists believe that all modern citrus varieties and cultivars came from four original citrus fruits —mandarin, papeda, pomelo, and citron — which were growing wild in Southeast Asia long before some unknown group of intrepid humans said “these are pretty good, we should domesticate and breed them.”

-You won’t be using Buddha’s hands citrons for fresh eating or to make lemonade.
+No, you don’t want to use Buddha’s hands citrons for fresh eating or to make lemonade.
 That’s because most cultivars, like ours, don’t have any pulp/juice inside.
 They’re all skin (flavedo) and pith (albedo).

 So, what the heck do you do with such a fruit?

 Lots, actually.
 They’re candied, pickled, made into jams, confections, teas, liqueurs, and perfumes.
 Buddha’s hands also smell absolutely amazing, which is why they’re also used as an air freshener in Asia, where they’re considered a symbol of good luck, fortune, and happiness.
 (A few slices can scent a whole home.)

 3-in-1 Buddha’s hand citron recipe (tea, syrup, candy)